breez/lspd/README.md

 1. Share with Breez the TOKEN and the LISTEN_ADDRESS you defined

 ## Implement your own server
-The grpc methods are described in https://github.com/breez/lspd/blob/master/rpc/lspd.md
+You can create your own server by implementing the grpc methods described [here](https://github.com/breez/lspd/blob/master/rpc/lspd.md).